Global Labour Resilience Index©: Responding to a crisis

-As part of the GLRI 2021 series Whiteshield Partners have produced analysis on the framework governments should use to enhance resilience during times of a crisis.
+As part of the GLRI 2021 series Whiteshield has produced an analysis of the framework governments should use to enhance resilience during times of a crisis.
 This has been produced in collaboration with the International Labour Organization.

 The three-phase approach to resilience must be followed during a crisis